Course Number: 200A

 Department: Biochemistry And Molecular Biology Program

-Course Description: Fundamental principles governing the behavior of, and modern techniques for, study of biological macromolecules.
+Course Description: Training in the fundamental principles governing the behaviors of biological macromolecules and the use of modern techniques in the study of these behaviors.
 Topics covered are: thermodynamics (entropy, equilibrium, cooperative interactions); kinetics and catalysis; structure and function of macromolecules (DNA, membranes, proteins) by X-ray and electron optics; kinetics and structure of cooperative enzymes and systems of biological control.
+Special emphasis on small group discussion format.

 Prerequisites: Calculus, physical chemistry, organic chemistry, and an advanced course in biology.